MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/accessible-apps-color.md

 * **[HoverColor](controls/properties-color-border.md)** and **[HoverFill](controls/properties-color-border.md)**

 ## Minimum contrast for non-text
-* Non-text components, like icons and borders, must have a contrast ratio of at least 3:1 with the colors outside of them
+* Non-text components, such as icons and borders, must have a contrast ratio of at least 3:1 with the colors outside of them.
-* Disabled and decorative components have no contrast requirements
+* Disabled and decorative components have no contrast requirements.

 ### User interface components
 All interactive controls must have adequate color contrast between: